 In the UK we are currently subject to the Data Protection Act 1998, but this is due to be superseded by the new the legislation – GDPR.
 It will introduce significantly harsher fines for non-compliance and breaches, and is designed to give individuals more power over how their data is used.

-Further information and updates can be accessed via the ICO’s website: https://ico.org.uk/about-the-ico/consultations/gdpr-consent-guidance/
+Further information and updates can be accessed via the ICO’s website: ico.org.uk/for-organisations/guide-to-data-protection/

 This new legislation will also affect the way you store and receive data.
 If you take payment card information over the phone and want to find out how we can help you remain compliant, please visit our website here.